coralogix/telemetry-shippers/fluent-bit/coralogix/README.md

 ```

 ## Installation with default/dynamic app_name and sub_system
-Dynamic App_Name and Sub_System means taking the value from the running containers, so it can be 'namespace', 'pod_name', 'container_name'.
+Dynamic App_Name and Sub_System can be any Kubernetes accessible environment variable [namespace, container_name, etc...],
+or any other supplied environment variable that is coming from the running containers. please see (dynamic examples)[(https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)]
-If you need to override the default values, but still use dynamic app_name and sub_name, please follow these installation instructions:
+If you need to override the default values [which are dynamic labels], and use other dynamic app_name and sub_name, please follow these installation instructions:
 The following environment variables can be overriden via the 'set' flag in the upgrade command:
 * app_name
 * sub_system